blakeelias/grok-evals/WRITEUP.md

 If the AI had perfect understanding of the user's goals, then in principle a maximally-competent agent could autonomously complete a task satisfactorily with zero input from the user.
 However this is often not the case, which leads to an otherwise competent and capable AI system being of little value.
 As the saying goes: "if you want something done right, do it yourself."

+In this work, I assess Grok on $\Tau^2$ bench and propose an extension that introduces ambiguity and measures how efficiently the model collaborates with humans to resolve uncertainty.

 ## Grok Assessment

 ## Benchmark Critique

+By design, $\Tau^2$ assumes perfect goal alignment, in which the AI's challenge is execution rather than interpretation and exercising judgment.
+In practice, ambiguity and evolving human preferences are central to collaboration.

 The $\Tau^2$ benchmark does not include scenarios where the user intent is ambiguous which would require the AI agent to seek clarification.
 In $\Tau^2$, if the AI agent had access to all the same tools as the human, then in principle the agent could solve the entire problem itself and verify the outcome.
 However, the more realistic and challenging scenarios are those in which the user's intent is ambiguous and the user's subjective judgment is required to evaluate whether the task was completed satisfactorily.
 Here the agent's task is not only to predict the stream of tokens that a reasonable AI agent would say or do in a given scenario, but to predict what _this particular human_ will like or not, whether they will deem a given solution complete or ask for more refinement, and what they might do next if doing the task entirely by hand.